marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

   // ...
 ```

-When switching to the next question, we additionally have to check if the user arrived at the end of the quiz.
+When switching to the next question, we additionally have to check if the user has arrived at the end of the quiz.
 If so, we have to change the stage.

 ```javascript
 // ...